 Instructional Strategies for Online Courses

-Effective online instruction depends on learning experiences appropriately designed and facilitated by knowledgeable educators.
-Because learners have different learning styles or a combination of styles, online educators should design activities multiple modes of learning in order to provide significant experiences for each class participant.
-In designing online courses, use multiple instructional strategies.
-Teaching models exist which apply to traditional higher education learning environments, and when designing courses for the online environment, these strategies should be adapted to the new environment.
+Effective online instruction depends on learning experiences that are appropriately designed and facilitated by knowledgeable educators.
+Because learners have different learning styles or a combination of styles, online educators should design activities that include multiple modes of learning.
+Teaching models should also be adapted to the new learning environments.

 Online Courses & Multiple Instructional Strategies

 Of the many instructional strategies available for use in the online learning environment, most were not been developed specifically for online instruction.
 Educators should choose strategies that accomplish particular educational objectives.
 From this perspective, instructional strategies are tools available to educators for designing and facilitating learning.
-Below are ten instructional strategies from the traditional classroom to use in the online learning environment:
+Below are some instructional strategies from the traditional classroom that also work in the online learning environment:

 Learning contracts connect educational needs to individual student needs.
 This bridge is useful when there is diversity in learner needs and interests in a class.
 A learning contract is an agreement, written by the learner, that details what will be learned, how the learning will be accomplished, the period of time involved, and the specific evaluation criteria to be used in judging the completion of the learning.
 Learning contracts help the educator and learner share the responsibility for learning.